exercism/website-copy/tracks/python/exercises/markdown/README.md

     return ''.join(html_lines)
 ```

 Many possible solutions to this problem exist.
 The primary goal is to make comprehending the code
 easier for the reader, while still passing all the tests.
-The new solution should aim to refactor the existing code, but should not be a complete rewrite.
+The new solution should aim to refactor the existing code, but need not be a complete rewrite.
 A significant increment towards readability could use the same basic approach and reuse some of the code if possible.

 ### Talking points

 - Conditional statements make reading and understanding a solution harder.
 The original code has